isabella232/rtos-docs-pr.sv-se/rtos-docs/threadx/chapter4.md

 ### <a name="see-also"></a>Se även

-Inget
+Ingen

 ## <a name="tx_mutex_create"></a>tx_mutex_create

-Skapa ömsesidigt uteslutande mutex
+Skapa mutex för mutex för mutex

 ### <a name="prototype"></a>Prototyp